Audio Post Production

 There are typically two separate stages involved in post production: Mixing and Mastering.

-Audio mastering is the process of preparing audio—particularly music audio—for final distribution; whether that is CD, download, streaming, vinyl, or whatever the medium and playback devices.
+Mastering is the process of preparing audio—particularly music audio—for final distribution; whether that is CD, download, the various streaming services, vinyl, or whatever the medium and playback devices.
 It is the final stage of music production in which finishing touches are applied before your listeners, fans and potential fans hear it.

-Mastering is the glue that brings a finished mix together, helping it all hold together.
+Mastering is the glue that brings a finished mix together, helping hold it all together.
 Levels are typically optimized for the perceived “loudness” but in a way that doesn’t kill off the dynamics of the music.
-If the project is more than one track, such as an EP or album, mastering helps the different tracks and songs come together into one interconnected and cohesive collection.
+If the project is more than one track, such as an EP or album.
+Mastering can help the different tracks of an album come together into one cohesive collection.

-One vital outcome in audio mastering is helping the audio translate to various listening devices and systems to help it sound as good as it can no matter how it is heard: car audio, home stereo systems, televisions, earbuds, computer speakers, etc. All mastering is done within any loudness unit standards (LUFS/LKFS) specified for the project, and is fully compliant with all current ITU, EBU and ATSC specifications.
+One vital outcome in audio mastering is helping the audio translate to various listening devices and systems to help it sound as good as it can no matter how it is heard: car audio, home stereo systems, televisions, earbuds, computer speakers, etc. One of the final steps of mastering is to ensure the music or dialogue is translatable for CDs, vinyl, broadcast, and the various algorithms used by the various online streaming services.
+This can often result in multiple master copies, depending on the intended platforms.
+Mastering is applied to honor the most up-to-date industry standards.

-Having Dave handle your audio mastering gives you a set of professional and impartial ears to evaluate and tweak your audio before it goes out into the world.
+Having Dave handle your audio mastering gives you a set of impartial ears, in a studio calibrated for accurate sound reproduction, to evaluate and tweak your audio before it goes out to the world.

 Audio Repair Example